Love and Theft (Bob Dylan album)

-"Love and Theft" is the 31st studio album by American singer-songwriter Bob Dylan, released on September 11, 2001, by Columbia Records.
+"Love and Theft" is the thirty-first studio album by American singer-songwriter Bob Dylan, released on September 11, 2001, by Columbia Records.
 It featured backing by his touring band of the time, with keyboardist Augie Meyers added for the sessions.
 It peaked at No. 5 on the Billboard 200, and has been certified Gold by the RIAA.
-A limited edition release included two bonus tracks on a separate disc recorded in the early 1960s, and two years later, on September 16, 2003, this album was remixed into 5.1 surround sound and became one of 15 Dylan titles reissued and remastered for SACD playback.
+The album's highest chart positions worldwide were in Norway and Sweden, where it peaked at No. 1, giving Dylan his first No. 1 album in Norway since Infidels, and his first No. 1 album ever in Sweden.
+A limited edition release included a separate disc with two bonus tracks recorded in the early 1960s, and two years later, on September 16, 2003, this album was remixed into 5.1 surround sound and became one of 15 Dylan titles reissued and remastered for SACD playback.

 Background and recording

-Love and Theft was the first album Dylan recorded with his Never Ending Tour road band.
+"Love and Theft" was the first album Dylan recorded with his Never Ending Tour road band.
 This is a trend that would continue with his subsequent eight studio albums.
-Guitarist/multi-instrumentalist Larry Campbell recalls Dylan showing him the chord changes for the new song “Po' Boy” shortly after the band had recorded Dylan's Oscar-winning original song "Things Have Changed" in 1999: “They were relatively sophisticated changes for a Bob Dylan song […] That was the first inkling of what the material might be like—taking elements from the jazz era and adding a folk sensibility to it".
+Guitarist/multi-instrumentalist Larry Campbell recalls Dylan showing him the chord changes for the new song "Po' Boy" shortly after the band had recorded Dylan's Oscar-winning original and non-album song "Things Have Changed" in 1999: "They were relatively sophisticated changes for a Bob Dylan song [...]
+That was the first inkling of what the material might be like—taking elements from the jazz era and adding a folk sensibility to it".

-David Kemper, Dylan's drummer at the time, described in an interview how the sound of Love and Theft arose from lessons the band had absorbed from Dylan: "I didn’t realise we were actually headed somewhere.
-I wasn’t smart enough to realise: you are in the School of Bob.
-But when we went in to record Love And Theft, I realised then, because the influences were really so old on that record.
+David Kemper, Dylan's drummer at the time, described in an interview how the sound of "Love and Theft" arose from lessons the band had absorbed from Dylan: "I didn't realise we were actually headed somewhere.
+I wasn't smart enough to realise: you are in the School of Bob.
+But when we went in to record "Love And Theft", I realised then, because the influences were really so old on that record.
 It comes from really early Americana, way back at the turn of the century, and the 1920s.
 And not everybody in the band was familiar with that style of playing.
 And I know that the songs that he would bring in would be these amazing examples of early Americana.
 Nobody that I know, knows as much about American music as Bob Dylan.
 He has spent so much time trying to understand, and collecting these songs—it was like a never stopping resource.
 He was always coming up with these songs or artists that I had never heard of.
-And then when we went in and recorded Love And Theft it was like, oh my God, he’s been teaching us this music—not literally these songs, but these styles.
-And as a band, we’re familiar with every one of these.
-That’s why we could cut a song a day […] and the album was done".
+And then when we went in and recorded "Love And Theft" it was like, oh my God, he's been teaching us this music—not literally these songs, but these styles.
+And as a band, we're familiar with every one of these.
+That's why we could cut a song a day [...] and the album was done".